nem0/lumixengine_js/README.md

 JavaScript plugin for Lumix Engine

-This is work is progress and it's nowhere near usable
+This is work in progress and it's nowhere near usable